-For the three months ended March 31, 2020, other income decreased due to losses of \$2.4 million recorded on Registrant's investments held for a retirement benefit plan because of recent market conditions as compared to gains of \$1.5 million recorded during the same period in 2019.
-These losses were partially offset by a decrease in the non-service cost components of net periodic benefit costs related to Registrant's defined benefit pension plan and other retirement benefits.
-However, as a result of GSWC's pension balancing account authorized by the CPUC, changes in net periodic benefit costs are mostly offset by corresponding changes in revenues, having no material impact to earnings.
+For the three months ended June 30, 2020, other income (net of other expense) increased by \$2.5 million due mostly to higher gains recorded on Registrant's investments held for a retirement benefit plan because of recent market conditions as compared to the same period in 2019.
+This was partially offset by increases in the non-service cost components of net periodic benefit costs related to Registrant's defined benefit pension plan and other retirement benefits.
+However, as a result of GSWC's pension balancing account authorized by the CPUC, changes in net periodic benefit costs are mostly offset by corresponding changes in revenues, thus having no material impact to earnings.